Adinair01/Sorting-Visualizer/readme.md

 Observe the sorting process through the graphical representation.

 Experiment with different inputs, speeds, and algorithms to gain insights into the functioning of each sorting algorithm.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to create a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.